xnslong/simple-test-framework/README.md

 │                           # with the 'test_' prefix, e.g. test_demo_api. and other
 │                           # functions are all treated as non-case functions │
-├── lib                     # the directory is where all common tools are placed │   ├── assert.sh           # the file name of tools should end with the '.sh' suffix │   ├── cases.sh            # other files are ignored.
+├── common                  # the directory is where all common tools are placed │   ├── assert.sh           # the file name of tools should end with the '.sh' suffix │   ├── cases.sh            # other files are ignored.
 │   ├── common.sh